The valuation pairing on an upper cluster algebra: Introduction

 \subsection{Acknowledgements}

 The authors are very grateful to Luc Pirio, whose conjectures have inspired a good part of the results of this paper.
-P. Cao would like to thank Xiaofa Chen, Yu Wang and Yilin Wu for their helpful discussions during his stay in Paris.
+P. Cao would like to thank Xiaofa Chen, Yu Wang and Yilin Wu for helpful discussions during his stay in Paris.
 B. Keller is indebted to Lauren Williams and Melissa Sherman-Bennett for their interest and for stimulating conversations.
+The authors are grateful to Ana Garcia Elsener and Daniel Smertnig for a helpful email exchange \cite{GS_2022} where, in particular, they defined the function $\lambda$ (cf. also Remark \ref{rmk:atomic} and the Appendix).
+The authors sincerely thank the anonymous referee for valuable comments including the suggestion of Proposition \ref{prop:compactified_U_factoriality}.

-P. Cao thanks the Fondation Sciences Math\'ematiques de Paris (FSMP) for funding his postdoctoral stay (2019--2020) at the Universit\'e de Paris during which the first two authors began work on this paper.
-He also thanks the ERC (Grant No. 669655) for funding his postdoctoral stay (2021--present) at The Hebrew University of Jerusalem.
+P. Cao thanks the Fondation Sciences Math\'ematiques de Paris (FSMP) for funding his postdoctoral stay (2019--2020) at Universit\'e de Paris during which the first two authors began work on this paper.
+He also thanks the European Research Council Grant No. 669655 for funding his postdoctoral stay (2021--2022) at The Hebrew University of Jerusalem.
+Currently, he is supported by the JSPS Postdoctoral Fellowships for Research in Japan and the Guangdong Basic and Applied Basic Research Foundation Grant No. 2021A1515012035.
+F. Qin thanks the National Natural Science Foundation of China for financial support (Grant No. 12271347).